protontypes/open-sustainable-technology/README.md

 - [BiRD](https://github.com/NREL/BioReactorDesign) - A toolbox to simulate and analyze different designs of bioreactors in OpenFOAM.

 ## Energy Storage

+> This category of tools targets devices and methods for storing energy.
+They help simulate electrochemical processes to analyze lifetime degradation and the interaction of energy storage systems with the broader grid.

 ### Battery

+> **What?** A device that converts chemical energy into electrical energy, usually in the form of direct current.

+> **How?** These tools help model and simulate electrochemical processes and battery interactions; monitor and control battery management systems; and analyze battery lifetime consumption and degradation.

 - [bslib](https://github.com/FZJ-IEK3-VSA/bslib) - Database with battery parameters based on PerMod as well as functions in order to simulate battery storages.
 - [impedance.py](https://github.com/ECSHackWeek/impedance.py) - A Python package for working with electro-chemical impedance data.
 - [PyBaMM](https://github.com/pybamm-team/PyBaMM) - Fast and flexible physics-based battery models in Python.